-- Administrative logins from anywhere but the system console require Open-SSH service. - Iptables, a Linux computer firewall, should be installed and configured to manage and restrict system access according to policy. - Git is used for ESP distribution. - The ESP DataMart requires PostgreSQL as the RDBMS. - ESP software is developed using Python 2.7 and the Django ORM.
-An ESP installation uses the Python virtual environment infrastructure. - An administrative web interface uses Apache web server. - The MDPH provided encryption software requires Java.
+- Administrative logins from anywhere but the system console require Open-SSH service. - Iptables, a Linux computer firewall, should be installed and configured to manage and restrict system access according to policy. - Git is used for ESP distribution. - The ESP DataMart requires PostgreSQL as the RDBMS. - ESP software is developed using Python and the Django ORM.
+The ESP installation uses the Python virtual environment infrastructure. - The ESP System has an administrative web interface that uses the Apache web server. - The MDPH provided encryption software requires Java.